 Read about Norwegian Airlines

-You can get here by express bus from Bergen, Trondheim or Oslo.
+You can get here by express bus from Bergen and Trondheim.
 You can also go by train to Åndalsnes, and by bus from Åndalsnes to Ålesund.

 For hundreds of years, the town has been a trading centre for the region, and still is. Ålesund has also become an important centre for the maritime cluster of shipping, maritime industry and nautical education.